 Not only can you use DoNotPay to send letters to inmates, but you can also receive and read them in our virtual mailbox.
 When your incarcerated loved one sends you a letter, we will digitize it, and you’ll be able to access it in your virtual mailbox on DoNotPay’s .

 Other Ways to Stay Connected With an Inmate

 Sending letters and packages isn’t the only way to go in terms of contacting a prisoner.
 Other ways to reach out are:

 DoNotPay’s Vast Field of Expertise

 Now that you know the ins and outs of sending an inmate package, you can focus on other aspects of your life with a loved one in jail.
 Reading our articles about prison marriage, inmate love letters, inmate text messages, creative mail ideas, federal inmate phone calls, and sample letters of encouragement to inmates might help make this period easier for you.

 Staying in touch with and sending packages to your incarcerated loved one can set you back an astounding amount of money.
 When you’re overwhelmed with bills, DoNotPay can assist you.
 Read our articles on getting help for your water bills, electric bills, or medical bills.

 DoNotPay is more than your assistant with inmate issues.
-Visit DoNotPay in a web browser and check out our versatile selection of guides and solutions.
+Visit DoNotPay in a and check out our versatile selection of guides and solutions.
 DoNotPay is your go-to when you want to: